bhopper197/plan-by-plate/README.md

 ![api](readme-images/api.png)

-# Below is an example of the API's that are used in this app talk to each other.
+## Below is an small example of how the API's talk to each other.
+And how the data is passed from one to other.

 ![code-example](readme-images/code.png)